DHI/WaterBench-MIKE21SW-SouthernNorthSea/README.md

 The dataset covers the period 2022-01-01 to 2023-12-31.
 Since the simulation includes a spin-up period, it is recommended to discard the first two days of result data for analysis.

-## The MIKE 21 Spectral Wave Module
+## The MIKE 21 Spectral Wave Model

 MIKE 21 Flow Model FM is a modelling system based on a flexible mesh approach.
 The modelling system has been developed for applications within oceanographic, coastal and estuarine environments.
 The governing equation is the wave action balance equation formulated in either Cartesian or spherical coordinates.
 More information can be found [in the documentation](https://manuals.mikepoweredbydhi.help/latest/Coast_and_Sea/M21SW_Scientific_Doc.pdf).